Meet the Co-Leads and Leadership Council of the Michigan Nursing Action Coalition

 The Leadership Council consists of the following members.

-Heather Beaman, BSN
+Heather Beaman, MSN

 Heather is a Von Voigtlander Birth Center registered nurse at Michigan Medicine.
-She is currently pursuing her MSN in Nursing Education and Leadership from the University of Wyoming.

 Ericka Brunson-Gillespie DNP, RN, AGACNP-BC